Custom-Logic/custom-logic/README.md

      - `/robots.txt` → search engine instructions.
      - `/feedback` and `/orders` → handles multi-form submissions.
    - Each submission is validated, processed, and **stored in CSV files on GitHub**.
+   - TODO - We Plan to implement a login onlu pop up admin section for customer management.

 3. **GitHub as a Backend**
-   - Workers push data to a dedicated repository branch.
+   - Workers push data to a dedicated private repository branch.
    - Each submission creates a commit, providing **version history and audit trail**.
    - No database server required.

 4. **SEO & Metadata**
    - Structured data (JSON-LD) embedded directly in the SPA.
+   - Social Media and OG Images embeded directly in the SPA.
    - Open Graph meta tags included in `<head>` for social previews.
-   - Cloudflare Workers allow dynamic injection of per-section `<title>` and `<meta>` if needed.
+   - TODO: Cloudflare Workers allow dynamic injection of per-section `<title>` and `<meta>` if needed.
 ---

 ## ⚡ Features